 CHART: Who Wins, Who Loses With Senate Health Care Bill

-Republicans in the Senate on Thursday unveiled their plan to repeal and replace the Affordable Care Act — also known as Obamacare.
-The long-awaited plan marks a big step towards achieving one of the Republican party's major goals.
+Senate Republicans on Thursday unveiled their plan to repeal and replace the Affordable Care Act — also known as Obamacare.
+The long-awaited plan marks a big step toward achieving one of the Republican Party's major goals.

 Loading...